aishasalim/girl-lobby-forum/README.md

 - [X] User can see popular/newest/oldest posts
 - [X] Users can add posts to communities they can create, idea took from Reddit.
 - [X] Dark and Light mode available

-## Video Walkthrough
-This is a long walkthrough!